dothedada/mmejia-cv/src/assets/data/en.md

 ### My Profile

-I design and develop accessible and functional solutions that put users first.
-From the beginning of each project, I integrate principles and patterns that consider the body, sensory, cognitive, cultural and socioeconomic diversity of its users.
+I design and develop accessible and functional solutions that put people first.
+From the beginning of each project, I integrate principles and patterns that consider the bodily, sensory, cognitive, cultural and socioeconomic diversity of the users.

-I enjoy working with algorithms and data structures (I am happy to create and implement Heaps).
+I enjoy working with algorithms and data structures.
 Researching, planning and developing tools fills me with energy, especially when I find sustainable and unexpected solutions to problems that seem to have no way out.

-Although I enjoy and understand the importance of Test Driven Development (TDD), I prefer to explore Question Driven Development (QDD).
-This approach keeps my curiosity happy and allows me to move forward with flexibility, especially on projects that are still in exploration or definition stages.
+Although I enjoy and understand the importance of Test Driven Development (TDD), I prefer to explore Question Driven Development (QDD), which keeps my curiosity happy and allows me to move forward with flexibility, especially in projects that are still in exploratory stages.

 ### Technologies I work with:

 #### Languages

 -   JavaScript / TypeScript
--   CSS (including SCSS and SASS)
+-   CSS (SCSS y SASS)
--   HTML (Semantic, md)
+-   HTML (Semántico, md)
+-   Python
 -   Lua
--   Bash (Basic)
+-   Bash

 #### Runtimes

--   Deno <3
+-   Deno ❤️
 -   Node.js (Basic)

 #### Libraries and Frameworks

 -   React.js
 -   React Router
+-   Django

 #### Dev Tools